callelito/DEMO_Jenkins_PlatformIO/README.md

 This test rig provided a simple and cheap way for the Raspberry PI to check and interact with the final product.
 The final product had one analog voltage sensor input and three PWM digital output signals.

-We created a simple circuit consiting of a low-pass filter and a op-amp to convert the Arduinos' 490 hz PWM signals Duty cycle to an analog voltage that the other Arduino's ADC could interpret.
+We created a simple circuit consisting of a low-pass filter and a op-amp to convert the Arduinos' 490 hz PWM signals Duty cycle to an analog voltage that the other Arduino's ADC could interpret.
 ![PWM Duty-Cycle to Voltage](images/pwm-dc-to-v.png)

 Using the Test Equipment Arduino's USB port we could send commands to the Device Under Test (DUT).
 And read of the output values the DUT produced.

-With our abundance of Arduino boards this was the easiest way to interface the Raspberry PIs 3.3v world with the 5v world of the Arduinos.
+With our abundance of Arduino boards this was the easiest way to interface the Raspberry PIs 3.3v world with the 5v world of the Arduino.

-In a more serious test rig the Arduino board would be replaced by test equipment like oscilloscopes, source meters, power supplies and communicated with and controlled by using some standard like [LXI](https://en.wikipedia.org/wiki/LAN_eXtensions_for_Instrumentation) or [GPIB](https://en.wikipedia.org/wiki/IEEE-488).
+In a more serious test rig the Arduino board would be replaced by test equipment like oscilloscopes, source meters, power supplies and communicated with and controlled by using some standards like [LXI](https://en.wikipedia.org/wiki/LAN_eXtensions_for_Instrumentation) or [GPIB](https://en.wikipedia.org/wiki/IEEE-488).

-But with the availiability of cheap single-board microcontrollers able to run full linux distributions it is quite easy to create a quite intricate test rig setup that can be easily automated for use in a CI pipeline.
+But with the availability of cheap single-board microcontrollers able to run full linux distributions it is quite easy to create a quite intricate test rig setup that can be easily automated for use in a CI pipeline.

 ### Pipeline Overview